 Fentanyl and its compounds activate the opioid receptors in the brain, with a significant response coming from the activation of µ-opioid receptors (MORs), which is the most common receptor sub-type involved in pain signaling.
 Fentanyl alters how your body experiences and responds to pain by acting on the brain.

-Apart from the clinic analgesic properties, the mu-opioid receptor agonists (or the drugs that activate specific biological receptors in your brain) may also result in several different side effects, including constipation, nausea, trembling, euphoria, and respiratory depression which can be fatal.
+Apart from the clinical analgesic properties, the mu-opioid receptor agonists (or the drugs that activate specific biological receptors in your brain) may also result in several different side effects, including constipation, nausea, trembling, euphoria, and respiratory depression which can be fatal.

 The delta-opioid receptors may lead to cognitive impairment, depression, severe drowsiness, and slow heart rate as some of its side effects.
 In contrast, kappa or k- opioid receptors regulate the potent analgesic and biochemical action of the opioids where the side effects may include vomiting, addiction, and sedation.